treszkai/treszkai.github.io/content/blog/2019-09-26-overconfidence.md

 Our initial experiments showed that our baseline model is already well-calibrated when trained on the EMNIST By-Class dataset.
 Calibration worsened when we used only a subset of the training set.
 We found that increasing regularization increases calibration, but too much regularization leads to a decrease in both accuracy and calibration.
 (See figure below.)
-This contradicts the findings of {% cite Guo2017-calibration -L section -l 3 %}, who found that model calibration can improve by increasing the weight decay constant, well after the model achieves minimum classification accuracy.
+This contradicts the findings of <!-- {% cite Guo2017-calibration -L section -l 3 %} --> <a class="citation" href="#Guo2017-calibration">(Guo, Pleiss, Sun, &amp; Weinberger, 2017, sec.
+3)</a>, who found that model calibration can improve by increasing the weight decay constant, well after the model achieves minimum classification accuracy.
 One of our main findings is that cross-entropy error is not a good indicator of model calibration.

 ![Figure 5 of our interim report.](mlp-cw3-fig5.png)